ISISComputingGroup/ibex_developers_manual/coding_conventions.rst

 IBEX GUI Development Coding Conventions
 =======================================

-Unless stated otherwise below we should follow the standard Java conventions.
+Unless stated otherwise below we should follow the standard Java conventions where possible.

 Getters and Setters
 -------------------